 - Please respect the 5km/h speed limit - Please obey the one-way signs - Park only in designated parking spots.
-Do not park in the fire lanes; you may be ticketed - Use the designated "Loading Zone" area only as permitted: no more than 3 minutes wait time; use only to drop off/ pick up children - Respect the disabled parking spots (see left below) - Please turn off your engine the parking lot is an idle free zone - Leave the parking lot as quickly as possible once your children have been dropped off or picked up - Drop off collège and lycée students along Garrison Blvd. on the east side of the school
+Do not park in the fire lanes; you may be ticketed - Use the designated "Loading Zone" area only as permitted: no more than 2 minutes wait time; use only to drop off/ pick up children - Respect the disabled parking spots (see left below) - · Respect the gala auction VIP spot - Please turn off your engine the parking lot is an idle free zone - Leave the parking lot as quickly as possible once your children have been dropped off or picked up - Drop off collège and lycée students along Garrison Blvd. on the east side of the school